Perspective | Ivanka Trump shared a video of her meeting a homeless D.C. woman. That woman says she’s still waiting for her to keep a promise.

 Ginger Rumph, the executive director of the Douglass Community Land Trust, says every time she calls Davis to check on her, she ends up hearing about other people who are in need.
 She describes Davis as constantly trying to connect people who can help one another.

 Rumph describes the silence that followed Trump’s encounter with Davis as “damaging” to her.
-When Davis first saw Trump’s tweet, she sent it to Rumph.
-She says she purposely took some time before responding.
+When Davis first saw Trump’s tweet, she sent it to Rumph, and Rumph says she took some time before responding.

 “She was excited and optimistic and hopeful, and I didn’t want to say anything to take that feeling away,” she says.
 “But my inclination was to think that perhaps what she was hoping it would yield, it wasn’t going to yield.
 This has happened to her so many times from so many different people.”